At 50, Amtrak could get the transformational makeover it needs

 Republican Senators just announced a $568 billion alternative infrastructure plan, with only $20 billion for Amtrak.
 That’s hardly transformative and might be abandoned if the GOP regained power.

-None of this even gets us to high-speed rail (HSR).
+None of this even gets us to high-speed rail.
 Regular readers of this column know America is the only advanced urbanized nation on earth without it.
 But a better Amtrak is a start — even countries with HSR use conventional trains as connections.

 We’re so far behind, and so many don’t even realize it.
 Here’s a teaching moment for “Amtrak Joe.”